 Approach them pleasantly and honestly like “asking for a favor“.
-There are multiple ways to do this like, ask them on social media, send them an email, or contact them via your customer success agents.
+There are multiple ways to do this like, asking them on social media, sending them an email, or contacting them via your customer success agents.

 Asking new customers to review your business shows that you have trust in them, and you are willing to support them at any time.